Skip to main content

 }

-• Using the $emit helper method, <my-button> emits a button-clicked event that any parent component or listener can handle.
+So, <my-button> is able to communicate with its parent component (or other parts of the application) by notifying them whenever it’s clicked.
+The $emit helper method in the configuration of <my-button> emits a button-clicked event that any parent component or listener can handle.

-• button-clicked is a custom event that’s unique to <my-button>.
-It’s created to indicate that the button has been clicked, providing a specific trigger for listeners.
+• The button-clicked event is unique to <my-button>.
+It indicates that the button has been clicked, providing a specific trigger for event listeners.

-• The $emit method simplifies the creation and dispatch of the button-clicked event with {bubbles: true} and {composed: true}, making it available to parent components and global listeners.
+• The $emit method simplifies the creation and dispatch of the button-clicked event with {bubbles: true} and {composed: true}.
+This makes it available to parent components and global listeners.

-Event bubbling lets an event travel up the DOM from the component that triggered it, allowing parent components to handle it.
+Event bubbling enables an event to travel up the DOM from the component that triggered it, and through all components to the root (yes, the root is at the top of the structure).
+This enables all parent components to handle the event.

-• It allows components higher up in the DOM tree to listen for and react to events emitted by child components.
+• Components higher up in the DOM tree can listen for and react to events emitted by child components.

-• Reduces the need for tightly coupling child and parent components.
+• This reduces the need for coupling child and parent components tightly.

 note